hsunpei/hsunpei.github.io/README.md

 yarn build
 ```

-Move the content from `/src/out` to the outer folder.
+Move the content from `/src/out` to the outer

 ## The idea behind the example